 You can also follow us on Facebook and contact us if you have any questions you think we can help you with.

 A show of respect in Botswana, independent of age or gender, is to accept or give something with your palms showing.

-The method is either: use both hands to accept/receive or use one hand to accept and your free hand placed palm down on the forearm of the accepting arm.
+The method is to either use both hands to accept/receive or use one hand to accept and your free hand placed palm down on the forearm of the accepting arm.

 4. The Botswana Language

-The official language of Botswana is English but most of the locals also speak Setswana, with some of the older people only speaking that language.
+The official language of Botswana is English, but most locals also speak Setswana, with some of the older people only speaking that language.

 5. Cash and Card use in Botswana